-ASX Principles Reference Comply Principle 7 - Recognise and manage risk 7.1 The board of a listed entity should: 7.1 \checkmark (a) have a committee or committees to oversee risk, each of which: has at least three members, a majority of whom are independent directors, and ii. is chaired by an independent director, and disclose: iii. the charter of the committee iv. the members of the committee, and v. as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the ment throughout the period and the individual attendances of the members at those meetings, or (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework 7.2 The board or a committee of the board should: 7.1 and 7.2 \checkmark (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound, and (b) disclose, in relation to each reporting period, whether such a review has taken place 7.3 A listed entity should disclose: 7.3 \checkmark (a) if it has an internal audit function, how the function is structured and what role it performs, or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes 7.4 A listed entity should disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
-7.4 \checkmark
+ASX Princi ples Reference Comply Princ ciple 7 - Recognise and manage risk 7.1 The board of a listed entity should: 7.1 ✓ (a) have a committee or committees to oversee risk, each of which: i. has at least three members, a majority of whom are independent directors, and ii. is chaired by an independent director, and disclose: iii. the charter of the committee iv. the members of the committee, and as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings, or (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework 7.2 The board or a committee of the board should: 7.1 and 7.2 $\checkmark$ (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound, and (b) disclose, in relation to each reporting period, whether such a review has taken place 7.3 A lis ted entity should disclose: 7.3 $\checkmark$ (a) if it has an internal audit function, how the function is structured and what role it performs, or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes 7.4 envii ted entity should disclose whether it has any material exposure to economic, ronmental and social sustainability risks and, if it does, how it manages or intends to age those risks.
+7.4 $\checkmark$

-ACV Drinoinlos Deference Comply Principles Remunerate fairly and responsibly Reference Comply 8.1 rd of a listed entity should: 8.1 ✓ 0.1 0.1 · ve a remuneration committee which: i. has at least three members, a majority of whom are independent directors, and ii. is chaired by an independent director, and disclose: iii. the charter of the committee iv. the members of the committee, and v. as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings, or pro t does not have a remuneration committee, disclose that fact and the ocesses it employs for setting the level and composition of muneration for directors and senior executives and ensuring that such muneration is appropriate and not excessive.
-8.2 the rem entity should separately disclose its policies and practices regarding uneration of non-executive directors and the remuneration of ve directors and other senior executives.
-Remuneration Report in the 2017 Annual Report \checkmark 8.3 A listed entity which has an equity-based remuneration scheme should: Remuneration \checkmark tra ave a policy on whether participants are permitted to enter into ansactions (whether through the use of derivatives or otherwise) which nit the economic risk of participating in the scheme; and Report in the 2017 Annual Report (b) di sclose that policy or a summary of it.
+ASX Principles Reference Comply Princ ciple 8 - Remunerate fairly and responsibly 8.1 The board of a listed entity should: 8.1 √ (a) have a remuneration committee which: i. has at least three members, a majority of whom are independent directors, and ii. is chaired by an independent director, i and disclose: iii. the charter of the committee iv. the members of the committee, and as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings, or (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
+8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives.
+Remuneration Report in the 2018 Annual Report $\checkmark$ 8.3 A list ed entity which has an equity-based remuneration scheme should: Remuneration Report $\checkmark$ (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and in the 2018 Annual Report (b) disclose that policy or a summary of it.